AndreiBoris/riddle-game/README.md

 the game and contact me at Andrei.Borissenko@gmail.com.
 Most fixes would be compatible with older saved versions of the game.
 Though I have tested this game enough that I hope you won't have to deal with anything truly annoying.
 Cheers!

+A thank you goes ou to Arash Moghimi and Bryan Weiser for providing some suggestions for improvement!